-The 2023 RTSR PSUs are earned at the conclusion of the three-year performance period beginning on January 1, 2023 and ending on December 31, 2025 subject to the Named Executive Officer's continued service through the vesting date, and are based on the RTSR attained during the performance period.
-The 2023 RTSR PSU achievement can range from 0% to 200% of target based on relative performance against companies in the OSX Index.
-Payouts are generally determined by multiplying the target number of 2023 RTSR PSUs by an adjustment percentage based on the RTSR percentile performance of the Company, as set forth in the following table.
+The 2024 RTSR PSUs are earned at the conclusion of the three-year performance period beginning on January 1, 2024 and ending on December 31, 2026, subject to the Named Executive Officer's continued service through the vesting date, and are based on the RTSR attained during the performance period.
+The 2024 RTSR PSU achievement can range from 0% to 200% of target based on relative performance against companies in the OSX Index.
+Payouts are generally determined by multiplying the target number of 2024 RTSR PSUs by an adjustment percentage based on the RTSR percentile performance of the Company, as set forth in the following table.
 No payout will be made if performance is below the 25th percentile.
+Payouts will be capped at 100% of Target performance level in the event of negative TSR performance, regardless of actual performance.